 At a minimum, each wedding DJ should take interest in you as a couple and want to learn about how you met, became engaged, and what your musical preferences are.
 If they don’t, that might be an indicator of how much time and attention they are willing to devote to you as your wedding day approaches.

 These questions can be asked at any time and should be answered prior to making your final decision on which wedding DJ to hire.

 1. How long have you been DJing professionally?

-While the number of years given will give some insight into their level of experience, more doesn’t necessary equate to better.
-Some wedding DJs constantly evolve and improve their skill set, while others have done the same ol’ song and dance for twenty plus years.
+While the number of years given will give some insight into their level of experience, more doesn’t necessarily equate to better.
+Some wedding DJs constantly evolve and improve their skill set, while others have done the same ol’ song and dance for twenty-plus years.
 Also, there is a difference between a DJ who has done volunteer gigs for a number of years and is just starting to book paid performance events, versus a DJ with a proven professional track record.

 2. If the wedding lasts longer than scheduled, what are the overtime charges?